aura-emowise/Google-Home-Dev-Challenge/README.md

 For those who can't say out loud "Okay Google!" in Emergence Cases.

-Proactive, Not Reactive: Moves beyond simple commands to anticipate needs and prevent emergencies based on the user's physiological state.
+-Proactive, Not Reactive: Moves beyond simple commands to anticipate needs and prevent emergencies based on the user's physiological state.

-Hardware-Agnostic Software Solution: Leverages existing user wearables and standard Google Home devices, making it a highly scalable, low-cost software-as-a-service (SaaS) solution.
+-Hardware-Agnostic Software Solution: Leverages existing user wearables and standard Google Home devices, making it a highly scalable, low-cost software-as-a-service (SaaS) solution.

-Focus on Vulnerable Populations: Provides a critical safety net for the elderly, individuals living alone, and people with disabilities, offering peace of mind to them and their families.
+-Focus on Vulnerable Populations: Provides a critical safety net for the elderly, individuals living alone, and people with disabilities, offering peace of mind to them and their families.

-Autonomous Emergency Protocol: A unique, life-saving feature that unlocks doors, activates visual alerts, and notifies trusted contacts with camera access, overcoming situations where a user is unable to call for help.
+-Autonomous Emergency Protocol: A unique, life-saving feature that unlocks doors, activates visual alerts, and notifies trusted contacts with camera access, overcoming situations where a user is unable to call for help.

-Seamless Integration with Google Home: Built from the ground up to utilize the power and ubiquity of Google Home APIs, creating a deeply integrated and reliable experience.
+-Seamless Integration with Google Home: Built from the ground up to utilize the power and ubiquity of Google Home APIs, creating a deeply integrated and reliable experience.